 It is important to choose the correct angle to ensure the medication is delivered under the skin (into fatty tissue), otherwise the injection could be painful and the medication may not work.

- Then keep the syringe in position and let go of the pinch of skin.
+Then keep the syringe in position and let go of the pinch of skin.

- Slowly inject all of the medicine by gently pushing the plunger all the way down.
+Slowly inject all of the medicine by gently pushing the plunger all the way down.
 (See Fig. F).
 You must press the plunger all the way down to ensure that you get the full dose of medication and to ensure the trigger fingers are completely pushed to the side.
 If the plunger is not fully depressed the needle shield will not extend to cover the needle when it is removed.
 If the needle is not covered proceed carefully, and place the syringe into the puncture resistant container to avoid injury with the needle.